|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 **The results of placement tests and options in the International Studies area may result in lower numbers of required courses and credits.

 Each Core area has a list of courses approved as satisfying the requirements for that area.
-Descriptions of the Core areas and their approved courses follow at the end of this section.
+Descriptions of the Core areas and their approved courses can be found by clicking on the links under the Core Areas menu to the left.
 Although Core courses no longer offered by departments do not appear in these lists, students who took them continue to receive Core credit for them, as indicated in their DARS document.
 Questions about the past, present, or future Core status of a course can be answered by the Core and Transfer Office.

 The course number provides important information about a course, including whether or not it receives Core credit and, in some cases, which Core requirement it meets.
 Because some courses exist in several Core versions, or in Core and non-Core versions, students should pay careful attention to course numbers and be sure they know which version of a course they are taking.